nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-An invalid contact to edit is specified
+An invalid contact to edit is specified.

   * 2a1.
 ConText shows an error message.